solidjs/solid/README.md

 ## Solid State

 It all starts with a State object.
+These objects can represent the local state or the props in your components.
 State objects look like plain javascript options except to control change detection you call their set method.

     var state = new State({counter: 0});
     state.set({